danielpagano202/ArrEx/README.md

 lst = [90, 180, 270, 360, 45, 30]

-arrex.evaluate(lst, "e(sin(x))", func_dict) #[1.0, 0.0, -1.0, -0.0, 0.7071067812, 0.5]
+arrex.evaluate(lst, "e(sin(x))", [func_dict]) #[1.0, 0.0, -1.0, -0.0, 0.7071067812, 0.5]

 ```

-Essentially, a custom function is defined by making a python function, giving it a name using a dictionary, and putting the dictionary in the optional argument
+Essentially, a custom function is defined by making a python function, giving it a name using a dictionary, and putting the list of dictionary(s) in the optional argument

 ## How to support this project